 It always does.

 “One story has it that when the name for the bar was being decided a shag swooped down into the water and emerged with two fish, someone immediately said “Gee, thats a lucky shag” and the name was born.
 Of course there are other stories as to how the bar got it’s name but we’ll leave you to figure that out !!”
-The Lucky Shag website.

-“a guitarist strummed popular tunes from the balcony of the Brass Monkey (Once the Great Western Hotel) and along the streets people of all ages and all nationalities looked for places to eat, drink and be merry.
+“a guitarist strummed popular tunes from the balcony of the Brass Monkey (Once the Great Western Hotel) and along the streets people of all ages and all nationalities looked for places to eat, drink and be merry.”

-The little window, behind which the receptionist sits, as you enter a small foyer cubicle with two heavy doors makes you think you’re arriving somewhere dark and private – where my writer’s imagination believes just for a moment that I could belong to the Maffia or something of equal disrepute as I’m ushered through the second door into a cosy, intimate venue where music is live and conversation is hushed (for the grand sum of $20 entry each.)
+The little window, behind which the receptionist sits, as you enter a small foyer cubicle with two heavy doors makes you think you’re arriving somewhere dark and private – where my writer’s imagination believes just for a moment that I could belong to the Maffia or something of equal disrepute as I’m ushered through the second door into a cosy, intimate venue where music is live and conversation is hushed.
+It’s a great way to end the evening.

 More things to do in Perth at night

-Walk up to King’s Park and watch the sun set over the city as the city skyscrapers light up.
+- Walk up to King’s Park and watch the sun set over the city as the city skyscrapers light up.

 - Walk or cycle along Riverside Drive as the sun sets over the Swan River

-Have a meal in the revolving restaurant “C” on Level 33 of St Martin’s Tower.
+- Have a meal in the revolving restaurant “C” on Level 33 of St Martin’s Tower.
 The nighttime views are spectacular.

 I’m already looking forward to the prospect of my next visit to not so sleepy Perth.